Canal Street station (New York City Subway): IRT Lexington Avenue Line platforms

 The original decorative scheme consisted of blue/green tile station-name tablets, green tile bands, a buff terracotta cornice, and green terracotta plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
+The terracotta plaques depict a small house next to a bridge above a creek.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and terracotta contractor Atlantic Terra Cotta Company.
 The ceilings of the original platforms and fare control areas contain plaster molding.
 The newer portion has 1950s green tile at the end of the platforms.
 There are also Independent Subway System (IND)-type "To Canal Street" signs.
 New lights were installed.
 Non-original name tables and small "C" mosaics exist.

+There are two fare control areas adjacent to each of the platforms.
+From each fare control area, exit stairways ascend to the corners of Lafayette and Canal streets; the northern fare-control area also lead to a single elevator that ascends to street level.
+The southbound platform's exits are on the western corners of that intersection, while the northbound platform's exits are on the eastern corners.
+In addition, a passageway leads from each of the two platforms (between the two fare-control areas), where they descend to a cross-passage above the BMT Bridge Line platforms.
+From each cross-passage, a stair leads down to either BMT Bridge Line platform.